Skip to content

 Serve static files

-To server static files, use serveStatic imported from hono/deno.
+To serve static files, use serveStatic imported from hono/middleware.ts.

 ts